TempGenomics-RCN/website/website_instructions.md

 Images

-It appaers that there has been some recent changes on how to insert images to a GitHub markdown file as a lot of instructions from online articles do not work anymore.
+It appears that there has been some recent changes on how to insert images to a GitHub markdown file as a lot of instructions from online articles do not work anymore.
 The following should work for you:

 Inserting images is a two-step process.
 1.- Uploading your image to GitHub